1587/speaking-exam/00-part3.md

 ```
 My last tour was in Nanjing last year.
 It is a very beautiful city.

-I choose group tour, because it is cheaper and I can talk about the tour with the group.
+I choose group tour, because it is cheaper and I can talk about the travel with team members.

-If I go on a tour, tour guide is the most important.
+If I go to a tour, The tour guide is the most important.
 I can get professional knowledge about the tour,
 and study many skills from the tour guide.
-Tour guide can save our time, we will have more time to enjoy the tour.
+A Tour guide can save our time, we will have more time to enjoy the tour.
 ```